 REAR ADMIRAL ROBERT C. NORTH, US COAST GUARD (RETIRED)

 Angela Plott joined IRI in September 2007 with over 20 years of experience in the maritime and political fields.
 Previously, she was Vice President of the International Council of Cruise Lines (ICCL).
 During her tenure, she developed and implemented positions to relevant US and international governmental bodies on cruise maritime policies and shipboard operational procedures, in particular relating to tourism and travel, economic impact, medical facilities, health, sanitation and labor issues.
 As chair of the ICCL Medical and Sanitation Committees, she drafted the industry’s SARS and Pandemic Response Plans and successfully negotiated with the US Centers for Disease Control for revisions to the Vessel Sanitation Program Operation and Construction Manuals.
 Prior to this she worked on Capitol Hill and as a consultant representing both public and corporate clients before Congress.
-She holds a Master of Business Administration from DeVry University, and received her Bachelor of Arts in Political Science/International Relations from Boise State University.
-Ms. Plott is a member of the Women’s International Shipping and Trading Association (WISTA).
+She holds a M.B.A. from DeVry University, and received her B.A. in Political Science/International Relations from Boise State University.
+Ms. Plott is a member of WISTA.

-Mr. Poskaitis joined IRI in June 2007 after 26 years of service in the US Coast Guard.
-In 2006, Mr. Poskaitis was assigned to US Coast Guard Headquarters as Chief of Investigations and Analysis where he was responsible for program management and operational oversight of all marine casualty, marine pollution and environmental crimes investigated by the US Coast Guard.
-From 2002 to 2006, he served as Chief of Strategic Planning and Analysis for the Office of Marine Safety, Security and Environmental Protection.
-He directed all strategy improvements including the systematic integration of risk assessment and management techniques.
-His experience includes an emphasis in Operations Management, Risk Management, Strategic Planning, Incident Management, Regulatory and Policy Development, and Performance Management.
-Mr. Poskaitis has a Master’s of Engineering Management from The George Washington University, a Master of Science in Systems Engineering from University of Maryland and a Bachelor of Science from the US Coast Guard Academy.
+Mr. Poskaitis is currently the Senior Vice President of Fleet Operations overseeing maritime safety, security, and the environmental compliance of the RMI flag fleet of over 3,000 ships worldwide.
+He joined IRI in June 2007 after 26 years of active duty service in the USCG.
+While in the USCG, Mr. Poskaitis was the Chief of Investigations and Analysis where he was responsible for program management and operational oversight of all marine casualty, marine pollution and environmental crimes investigated by the USCG.
+He also served as the Chief of Strategic Planning and Analysis for the Office of Marine Safety, Security and Environmental Protection.
+As the head of Strategic Planning, he directed all strategy improvements and led a multi-agency team in the development of the National Strategy for Maritime Security.
+In 2005 Mr. Poskaitis was assigned as the Incident Commander for Salvage Operations during Hurricane Katrina, where he led salvage operations directing US Navy and commercial salvors to salvage over 2000 vessels.
+His experience includes an emphasis in Operations Management, Risk Management, Strategic Planning, and Incident Management.
+Mr. Poskaitis has a M.Eng. in Management from The George Washington University, a M.S. in Systems Engineering from the University of Maryland and a B.S. from the USCG Academy.

 Ms. Sherman joined the IRI group of companies in 2001 as a Marketing Coordinator, and was promoted to Director, Marketing and Communications in 2007.
 Ms. Sherman serves as an excellent resource for implementing corporate and maritime marketing programs and acting as a communications liaison both internally and externally for the company.
-She received her Master of Business Administration from Virginia Commonwealth University, is a cum laude graduate from James Madison University with a Bachelor of Arts in History and Philosophy and former Director of Communications for an estate planning law firm.
-Ms. Sherman is a member of the Women’s International Shipping and Trading Association (WISTA).
+In late 2014, she was asked to also take on the role of Operations Technology Officer, working with the different offices and departments to ensure that all aspects of the implementation of information technology services were considered across the company.
+She received her M.B.A. from Virginia Commonwealth University, is a cum laude graduate from James Madison University with a B.A. in History and Philosophy, and former Director of Communications for an estate planning law firm.
+Ms. Sherman has been a member of WISTA since 2004 and a member of the WISTA USA Board since 2008.

 Mr. Suazo worked as a consultant with IRI for three years in the IT Department prior to accepting the position as Director, Information Technology in 2001.
-Tony received a Bachelor of Arts in Economics and Political Science from the University of Rochester in Rochester, New York.
-He has over 14 years of information technology experience with his primary focus being in Oracle.
+Tony received a B.A. in Economics and Political Science from the University of Rochester in Rochester, New York.
+He has over 20 years of information technology experience with his primary focus being in Oracle.

-Ms. Yurovchak joined IRI’s Legal Department in February 2007 and was promoted to Associate General Counsel in 2008.
-She graduated cum laude from the University of Washington with a Bachelor of Arts in Political Science and Communications and earned a Juris Doctor (J.D.) cum laude from Gonzaga University School of Law in Spokane, Washington.
+Ms. Wilson joined IRI’s Legal Department in February 2007, was promoted to Associate General Counsel in 2008, and to Senior International Counsel in May 2014.
+She graduated cum laude from the University of Washington with a B.A. in Political Science and Communications and earned a J.D. cum laude from Gonzaga University School of Law in Spokane, Washington.
 At Gonzaga, she was an Articles Editor and Editorial Board member of the Gonzaga Law Review and served as a Law Clerk to the Washington State Attorney General.
 In addition, she studied International Human Rights and Comparative Law in Florence, Italy.
-Ms. Yurovchak is a member of the American Bar Association, the Washington State Bar and the Women’s International Shipping and Trading Association (WISTA).
+Ms. Wilson is a member of the American Bar Association, the Washington State Bar, and WISTA.